 This course provides IBCLCs with the information, tools and techniques they want to have so they can provide practical support to families who are pumping and/or feeding infants.
 While no course could possibly have every product on the market--your instructor prides herself on having MOST of the pumps and feeding-related products on the market--this course WILL show participants MANY for you to see and many will be demonstrated.
 Participants will be encouraged to ask questions and share what they know and have experienced in their work with families related to pumping and feeding gear with the instructor and the others in the course on the course platform.

-This is a pre-recorded workshop whose main content is about 4 hours (plus and additional 4+ hours of pre-recorded video content and other written resources), led by Jeanette Mesite Frem, MHS, IBCLC, RLC, CCE of Babies in Common, who is an International Board Certified Lactation Consultant and experienced childbirth educator.
+This is a pre-recorded workshop whose main content is about 4 hours (plus an additional 6+ hours of pre-recorded video content and other written resources), led by Jeanette Mesite Frem, MHS, IBCLC, RLC, CCE of Babies in Common, who is an International Board Certified Lactation Consultant and experienced childbirth educator.
 Jeanette does flange fittings and pumping sessions with most of her clients as well as many bottlefeeding sessions and consultations about bottle challenges.
 She's collected and used many pumps, bottles and other gear in her practice and is is experienced with virtual consultations and using props for teaching parents and will utilize those skills during this online workshop.

 What will be presented and discussed?

 - passive pumps, milk catchers and other breast care products that may help pumping parents

 - breast care products our clients may be using

 - the many different types of pumps, brands, new, old, suction strength, speeds...

 - she has 35+ different types and sizes of flanges (also known as pump breast shields) that we can discuss and you'll see some demonstrated